THE MISHNAH AND THE TEACHINGS OF JESUS

 Have you read books written by Christian authors on fasting, the God-ordained fast?
 Have you read anywhere that this was the kind of fasting that God accepted?
 Not to withhold food from oneself, not to withhold raiment, not to sit around in sackcloth and ashes and say poor me?
 But this is the fast that is acceptable to the Lord.
 What?
 Action that is directed out there toward one's fellow man.
 Keep in mind that this is a principle that is being established.
 We're going to see it in the Old Testament, we're going to see it in the New Testament, we're going to see it in the words and in the teachings of Jesus, and we're going to see it in Mishnah.

 Jesus.
 Who is this man, anyway?
 Thatís a study for another time.
 Suffice to say, he was God!
 And when he says the Son of man (he's referring to Daniel 7:13-14, the most supernatural figure in the biblical text) is come to seek and to save, he's talking about Ezekiel 34 where God says, "I, I myself, will seek and save those that are lost."
 What was different about him than all of the others that had preceded him?
 He was yeshuat Elohim.
 He was God redeeming the world unto himself.
 How did he do that?
 "Know ye not that ye were not redeemed with corruptible things, such as silver and gold, but with the incorruptible blood of the Lord Jesus."
 But as I said, thatís a study for another time.

 In Baba Batra 9a, the Talmud says, "Tzedakah is as important as all the other commandments put together."

 Proverbs 21:3: "To do righteousness and justice is more acceptable to the Lord than sacrifice."
 There it is.
 The rabbis said, to do acts of charity, tzedakah, to do good works to one's fellow man is more acceptable to God than the offering of all of our sacrifices.

 What do we consider today as an offering of sacrifice?
 Singing scripture songs.
 Some of you are probably old enough to remember before we really got spiritual that we used to have song books, and we used to sing out of song books, but we outgrew that.
 We got spiritual and we got an overhead projector and a screen and all of these scripture songs, and we learned that it was much more spiritual to stand up and sing for 45 minutes than it was to sing three songs out of a song book.
 Because we're offering up praise unto God.

 Tithingóthatís another way that we offer praise up unto God, the giving of our tithes.
 Most preachers that I know have beaten people over the head for so long with the tithing club that they see dollar signs before their eyes when they walk in the church door.
 All kinds of ways that we have in our minds that we offer up sacrifices.
 All of these things are viewed as sacrifices that we offer up unto God, ways in which we worship God.
 Thatís what we do when we come to church, isn't it?
 We worship God.

 Well, the fallacy of that is that you donít come to church.
 You are the church.
 And the Bible says that to do acts of charity and justice, to treat men right, is more acceptable unto God than all the sacrifices that we can offer.

 Remember when they came to Jesus trying to test him, and they asked, "Which is the greatest of all of the laws?"
 What did they want to know?
 What were they asking him?
 They wanted to know which one of the 613 laws was the most important.
 The rabbis were always discussing that subject, and what did they decide?
 It says that you are to love the Lord your God with all your heart, with all your mind, with all your soul, which means simply, you're to love the Lord your God with the totality of all that you are.
 Then it went on to say, And the second is like unto it, namely this, that you're to love your neighbor as yourself.
 That is gemilut chasadim.

 Charity is an attribute of God himself.
 It was the one commandment in the biblical text (Deut.
 15:7-10) that was coupled with a blessing, coupled with a promise.
 God said, "For this thing I will bless you in all of your work and in all that you put your hand to."
 That is, if you are one who regularly practices the giving of charity or alms to the poor.

 Let's read that passage again.
 "And thou shalt rejoice before the Lord thy God, thou and thy son and thy daughter, and thy manservant, and thy maidservant, and the Levite that is within thy gates, and the stranger, and the fatherless, and the widow that are in the midst of thee.
 Love ye, therefore, the stranger, for you were strangers in the land of Egypt.
 For this thing, the Lord thy God will bless thee in all thy work and in all that thou puttest thy hand unto."

+Charity was one of the foundational or fundamental principles of biblical faith.
+Everyone was obligated to give.
+There was no one who was exempt from the practice of charity, even those upon whom charity was bestowed.
 They were, in turn, required to give to someone who was less fortunate than they.
 The rabbis went to great lengths to list how or to set forth the principles how one was to give.
 Maimonides, one of the great rabbis of the Middle Ages, listed eight different ways in which one should give to the poor, each one of them being a higher way of giving, or a more perfect way, of dispensing charity than another.